Keep your community safe with contactless parking

 The parking industry is undergoing a transformation.
 Shared physical hardware provides opportunity to contract and spread COVID-19.
 This new reality requires that we not only reconsider the dynamics of parking but also the policy and solutions that allow the entirety of the operation to safely be executed.

-For the health and safety of both parkers and enforcement agencies, it is imperative that we innovate and transform our industry through the use of digital and contactless payments for parking.
+For the health and safety of both parkers and parking enforcement agencies, it is imperative that we innovate and transform our industry through the adoption of contactless parking payments and the use mobile pay parking.

 Know your facts